William Leonard LeMon, 65, of Cold Spring, died April 10, 2018, at his home.

 A private cremation has taken place.
 A memorial mass at Our Lady of Loretto in Cold Spring will be announced later this spring.

 Information provided by White, Venuto & Morrill Funeral and Cremation Service of NewburghDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.